Last updated on January 3rd, 2023.

 What are black forest cupcakes?

-These moist black forest cupcakes are a small and cute version of the traditional Black Forest German dessert.
-This dessert is named after the Black Forest Mountain range in Germany which is known for its Cherry trees and is famous for its specialty cherry liquor.
+These moist black forest cupcakes are a small and cute version of the traditional Black Forest German dessert (much like these Black Forest Brownies).
+This dessert is named after the Black Forest Mountain range in Germany, which is known for its Cherry trees and is famous for its specialty cherry liquor.
 Black Forest dessert is made of two or more layers of sponge chocolate cake (chocolate gateau) sandwiched with cherry filling and frosted with whipped cream.
-Traditionally Kirschwasser (cherry liquor) is added to the cake, in fact, the law in Germany mandates that any dessert named “The Black Forest” must-have Kirschwasser in it.
+Traditionally Kirschwasser (cherry liquor) is added to the cake.
+The law in Germany mandates that any dessert named “The Black Forest” must-have Kirschwasser in it.

 And much like the Germans, I take my dessert very seriously.
 This is why I knew that Oregon Fruits would be the perfect fit for my easy Black Forest Gateau cupcakes.